MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.audioCapture/README.md

-# chrome.videoCapture Plugin
+# chrome.audioCapture Plugin

-This plugin provides permissions to capture video directly from the user's Web Cam via the getUserMedia API.
+This plugin provides permissions to capture audio directly from the user's Microphone via the getUserMedia API.

 ## Status